-Before you quit, you need to have a plan in place.
-Your plan should include your doctor’s input and suggestions.
-Talking to your doctor may also help alleviate concerns that may be pushing you to quit in the first place.
+Before you quit your birth control pills, you need to have a plan in place.
+It’s important to seek your doctor’s input and suggestions.
+Talking to your doctor may also help alleviate concerns that may be prompting you to quit the pills in the first place.

 If you’re having symptoms of a blood clot, seek medical help immediately.
 These will include:

 - swelling on a leg or arm that’s warm to the touch